earthinversion/Compare-Synthetics-for-Earth-Models-Ocean-Effects/README.md

 1. Pandas

 ## Tested Cases
-- Compared the Specfem Layered with Polynomial
+- Compared the Specfem Layered with Polynomial: matches fairly well
 - Compared the Specfem Layered with ocean vs Specfem layered without ocean
 - Compared RegSEM with Normal-mode synthetics
 - Compared RegSEM with SPECFEM for no ocean, no topography: matches very well